ctjaume/Python-Warm-Up/README.md

 ## Description

-This exercices show that proper Python and SQL skills are acquired and they were meant to be solved in the most efficient way.
+Some basic Python exercices to warm up.

-Feel free to check them to improve your skills as well
+Feel free to check them to improve your basic Python skills

 ## Installation